jlungo/staffcard/README.txt

  Pure CSS news cards with revealing content on hover.
 Please feel free to drop a comment with some suggestion for improvement.

- Staff bennefit project made with love by group 5